KalekidanBekele/WK11-User-Registration/README.md

-# Important Steps to Takes to Setup
+# Important Steps to Setup
 -----------------------------------------------
 To get started